EliaKobayashi/Dietary_Application_Project/README.md

      def close(self):
         self.connection.close()
 ```
-To create tables, I am using sqlite3 as the database.
+To create data tables, I am using sqlite3 as the database.
 The code above is the conncetion between Python and the sqlite database.
 The benefits of using sqlite is that it is really easy to use with Python.
 I simply have to create a class with their attributes in it which will be shown in the next piece of code.

 ```.py
    # Function to create a table that includes the login details of a user